ailiop/idvf/paper.md

 We use an iterative inversion procedure and employ adaptive bi-residual feedback control to achieve global convergence and local acceleration [@medphys2018; @phddubey2018].
 The inverse DVF estimate and the forward DVF must meet the inverse consistency (IC) condition.
 We define two IC residuals, which measure the inconsistency between two DVFs in the study and reference domains.
 The residuals, which are computationally available, are related to the unknown inversion error.
 We use them as feedback in a two-phase iteration.
 In the first phase, we modulate the study-domain IC residual with adaptive feedback control for guaranteed global convergence, under certain mild conditions [@medphys2018].
-Once the error is made sufficiently small we switch to phase two, where we use the reference-domain IC residual and achieve locally quadratic convergence rate.
+Once the error is made sufficiently small, we switch to phase two where we use the reference-domain IC residual and achieve locally quadratic convergence rate.
 Phase transition and integration is enabled by a multi-resolution scheme [@phddubey2018].